TeemuKoivisto/prosemirror-dev-toolkit/README.md

 ![History tab](https://github.com/TeemuKoivisto/prosemirror-dev-toolkit/blob/d1620e6007d14068c58f704cd1a0d7e6b393f428/core/cypress/integration/__image_snapshots__/%23%20History%20tab%20%20Should%20track%20transactions%20and%20show%20diffs%20%230.png?raw=true)

-History tab shows the last dispatched transaction with a diff of the changed content, diff of the changed selection, toDOM'd document slice between the selection start and end and the actual transaction at the bottom.
+History tab shows the last dispatched transaction with a diff of the changed content, diff of the changed selection, toDOM'd document slice between the selection start and end and the actual transactions at the bottom.
+Rather than just showing the originating transaction, I am also displaying all the appended transactions as well.

 Copying the old diffing logic was perhaps the most annoying feature to implement as it required me to wrap my head around the jsondiffpatch's delta format and figure out how to rewrite it in Svelte.
 Somewhat interesting topic, certainly, but quite tedious.
 I changed the original colors to a perhaps more distinct palette and added the transaction to the history entry as well.
 I've found it quite useful.